 Rapid changes in science, technology, the economy and social environment are reshaping health care.
 The UF College of Medicine is responding to these changes through continuous curriculum renewal.
 The college is known for its programs in competency-based education, performance-based teaching, community and urban clinical training, interactive learning, and the clinical presentation model, which is a UF-developed list of approximately 120 ways patients can present illnesses to physicians.
 The model helps students identify the illness when the symptom is the only clue a patient can give.

-- Current students
+- Current students -Office of Student Affairs

-- Future students (admissions)
+- Future students – Office of Medical Admissions

-- Joint degrees
+- Dual degrees

-- M.D. / Ph.D.
-Program
+- MD-PhD Program

-- Junior Honors Medical Program
+- Medical Honors Program